Skip Navigation

 SIMI VALLEY DOUBLE TRACK PROJECT: VENTURA COUNTY LINE

 The Southern California Regional Rail Authority (Metrolink) has plans to upgrade its regional passenger rail service along the Ventura County Line through the Simi Valley Double Track Project (Project) at the Simi Valley Station.
-The Project is a part of the Southern California Optimized Rail Expansion (SCORE) capital plan to upgrade the Metrolink system before the Los Angeles 2028 Summer Olympic and Paralympic Games.
+The Project is a part of the Southern California Optimized Rail Expansion (SCORE) capital plan to upgrade the Metrolink System for the Los Angeles 2028 Summer Olympic and Paralympic Games and beyond.

 The Project includes: